 Dr. Molefi Asante introduces us to Afrocentricity, a paradigm based on the idea that African people should re-assert a sense of agency in order to achieve sanity.
 He will speak to formulating novel ways of analyzing information from “a black perspective” as opposed to what had been considered the “white perspective” of most information in America.

 Dr. Joyce King, a dynamic leader and visionary teacher/scholar, has a wealth of academic, administrative and leadership experience in public, private and non-profit settings, including historical Black and predominately white colleges and universities.

 She will share her expertise in diversity transformation with civic and human rights organizations and higher education institutions in the U.S. and abroad.

-Dr. Patricia Newton, who is a psychiatrist as well as being trained in Afrikan knowledge systems, explains how the repeated trauma experienced by our ancestors during slavery and in the years of terrorisation and oppression that followed had been passed down through the generations and resulted in many of the self-negating and dysfunctional individual and group behaviour patterns that we see amongst Afrikan people across the world today.
+The Late Dr. Patricia Newton, who is a psychiatrist as well as being trained in Afrikan knowledge systems, explains how the repeated trauma experienced by our ancestors during slavery and in the years of terrorisation and oppression that followed had been passed down through the generations and resulted in many of the self-negating and dysfunctional individual and group behaviour patterns that we see amongst Afrikan people across the world today.